quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection ID Flag:

-: The second bit (0x40) of the first octet indicates whether the connection ID field is present.
-If set to 1, then the connection ID field is present; if set to 0, the connection ID field is omitted.
+: The second bit (0x40) of the first octet indicates whether the Connection ID field is present.
+If set to 1, then the Connection ID field is present; if set to 0, the Connection ID field is omitted.

 Key Phase Bit: